neuroconnell/scRNAseq/README.md

 # R code for analysis of scRNA-sequencing data
 A library of R and Python code, leveraging modern single-cell analyses methods to predict gene expression of sorted serotonergic neurons.
-Repositories include example applications of native Seurat, alternative and advanced analysis pipelines for modeling and predicting differential gene expression.
+Repositories include example applications of native Seurat, alternative and advanced analysis pipelines for modeling and predicting differential gene expression and chromatin accessibility.

 R Repositories:
   1. General Seurat analysis pipeline